pcebo/GaCD_CourseProject/README.md

 This README explains the necessary start conditions that must be present for the included R script to function as intended.
 Further, it explains what the script does and why the script does what it does - i.e. why it takes the steps it takes along the way to performing the prescribed analysis/work and ultimately creating a tidy data set.

+Please note the script itself also contains some comments throughout to help the reader navigate through it.

 To begin, one must download and unzip the data from the following URL: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 Once unzipped, the test and train folders, along with the text files (i.e. features.txt, features_info.txt, activity_labels.txt) must be contained within the current R working dir.
 If they are not, one must set the working director appropriately with setwd(<dir name here>).